 Really?
-Anatomy seems to be an inherently boring subject that rarely becomes "unbelievably interesting" to anyone other than anatomists, surgeons, and the occasional determined patient trying to figure out what went wrong.
-Still, without at least a working knowledge of eyelid anatomy basics, you won't be able to fully benefit from later discussions in this Guide.
+Anatomy seems to be an inherently boring subject that rarely becomes "unbelievably interesting" to anyone other than anatomists, surgeons (especially when in surgery), and the occasional determined patient trying to figure out what went wrong.
+Still, without at least a working knowledge of eyelid anatomy basics, you won't be able to fully benefit from later discussions in this course.
 Not that you have to memorize all the technical terms that follow.
 Just remember where you saw them and that you can always come back for a quick refresher.

 Far from just "a piece of skin covering the eye," the eyelid is one of the most complex structures in the body.
 Composed of multiple main layers with intricate connections, it's a remarkable tiny organ assigned a protective function far more important than "looking good."